 Corrine: Do you feel as though your classical training changed the way you sing other genres?

 Jack: Not stylistically, no. I think that classical training has improved my technique and stage deportment across the board, but I still sing Rock the way I'm supposed to.
-I remember being concerned at first that singing classical music would make me a "lame" singer, but if anything, I can rock harder now.
+I remember being concerned at first that singing classical music would make me an "uncool" singer, but if anything, I can rock harder now.

 Corrine: Is the way you support different or similar?

 Jack: The support that you need in classical singing is the support that you need in ALL singing.
 The muscular training might be more intense for a classical singer, but the concept is the same.